jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/distributepayoutsof.md

     // The amount distributed that is eligible for incurring fees. uint256 _feeEligibleDistributionAmount;

+    // The amount leftover after distributing to the splits. uint256 _leftoverDistributionAmount;d

     // Payout to splits and get a reference to the leftover transfer amount after all splits have been paid.
     // Also get a reference to the amount that was distributed to splits from which fees should be taken.